TITLE 8 SOCIAL SERVICES

 A. ISD case record:

-(1) ISD case records, consisting of forms, records, narrative material, correspondence and documents, are scanned into electronic format and maintained in the department’s secure electronic data management system.
+(1) ISD case records, consisting of forms, records, narrative material, correspondence and documents, are scanned into electronic format and maintained in the HCA’s secure electronic data management system.
 Documents submitted in person will be electronically scanned and returned to the individual.
-Original documents mailed to or left with the office will be photocopied and the originals mailed back to the client at his/her last known address known to the department.
+Original documents mailed to or left with the office will be photocopied and the originals mailed back to the client at their last known address known to the HCA.
 The copied documents will be electronically scanned and destroyed once successful completion of a scan into electronic format is confirmed.
 The case record documents the current and historical eligibility of a recipient group and thereby to establish the validity of decisions to approve or deny assistance.

 B. Persons with access to confidential information: